-Two points are worth emphasizing here.
-First, when Professor Cohen describes d as a measure of effect size and the corresponding measures of nonoverlap, he does so with express reference to populations, rather than to samples.
-Second, the relationship between Cohen's d and the corresponding measures of nonoverlap is mathematical and depends entirely on the assumptions that Professor Cohen articulates: "that the populations being compared are normal and with equal variability, and . . . equally numerous."
+Two points are worth emphasizing.
+First, when Cohen describes d as a measure of effect size and the corresponding measures of nonoverlap, he does so with express reference to populations, rather than to samples.
+Second, the relationship between Cohen's d and the corresponding measures of nonoverlap is mathematical and depends entirely on the assumptions that Cohen articulates: "that the populations being compared are normal and with equal variability, and . . . equally numerous."